samaguire/TabularEditorScripts/README.md

 To run C# scripts from Visual Studio Code (**the Management scripts in this case**) you need to install:

 - The [dotnet script](https://github.com/filipw/dotnet-script) extension, and
-- optionally, the [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) extension (but highly recommended).
+- optionally, the [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) extension (highly recommended).

 ### dotnet script

 If you get the "`Tool 'dotnet-script' failed to install`" error when executing the install command from terminal, try updating the package source in your NuGet config file as per [this](https://stackoverflow.com/a/68140757) post on Stack Overflow.

+### OmniSharp Language Server

+Please ensure the OmniSharp language server is being used.
+Newer version the C# extension have this turned off.
+To ensure it is being used, search for the setting `dotnet.server.useOmnisharp` and enable it.

 ## Macro Management Scripts